molgenis/NGS_DNA/docs/ngs-protocols.md

 ### Step 16b: Genotype variants

-In this step there will be a joint analysis over all the samples in the project.
+This step performs a joint analysis over all the samples in the project.
 This leads to a posterior probability of a variant allele at a site.
 SNPs and small Indels are written to a VCF file, along with information such as genotype quality, allele frequency, strand bias and read depth for that SNP/Indel.

 **Toolname:** GATK GenotypeGVCFs
 **Scriptname:** VariantGVCFGenotype